Assassination of Julius Caesar: Aftermath

 A wax statue of Caesar was erected at the Forum displaying the 23 stab wounds.
-A crowd who had amassed there expressed their anger at the assassins by burning the Senate House.
+A crowd who had amassed there expressed their anger at the assassins by burning the Curia of Pompey (the Senate House).
 Two days after the assassination, Mark Antony summoned the senate and worked out a compromise in which the assassins would not be punished, but all of Caesar's appointments would remain valid.
 By doing this, Antony most likely hoped to avoid large cracks in government forming as a result of Caesar's death.
 Simultaneously, Antony diminished the goals of the conspirators.

 The result unforeseen by the assassins was that Caesar's death precipitated the end of the Roman Republic.
 The Roman lower classes, with whom Caesar was popular, became enraged that a small group of aristocrats had sacrificed him.
 Antony capitalized on the grief of the Roman mob and threatened to unleash them on the optimates, perhaps with the intent of taking control of Rome himself.
 But, to his surprise and chagrin, Caesar had named his grandnephew Gaius Octavius his sole heir, bequeathing him the immensely potent Caesar name as well as making him one of the wealthiest citizens in the Republic.
 Upon hearing of his adoptive father's death, Octavius abandoned his studies in Apollonia and sailed across the Adriatic Sea to Brundisium.
 Octavius became Gaius Julius Caesar Octavianus or Octavian, the son of the great Caesar, and consequently also inherited the loyalty of much of the Roman populace.
 Octavian, aged only 18 at the time of Caesar's death, proved to have considerable political skills, and while Antony dealt with Decimus Brutus in the first round of the new civil wars, Octavian consolidated his tenuous position.
-Antony did not initially consider Octavius a true political threat due to his young age and inexperience, but Octavius quickly gained the support and admiration of Caesar's friends and supporters.
+Antony did not initially consider Octavian a true political threat due to his young age and inexperience, but Octavian quickly gained the support and admiration of Caesar's friends and supporters.